-“Many experts see the Nordic market as the new diamond,” says Jacob Faber Andersen, Head of Startup & Growth (Denmark) at Nordea.
+“Many experts see the Nordic market as the new diamond,” says Jacob Faber Andersen, Head of Startup & Growth at Nordea in Denmark.
 “There is an unresolved potential in Nordic startups that will mature over the next few years.
-At the same time as an investor, it’s a good idea to spread your risk making startups an attractive option.”
+At the same time, as an investor, it’s a good idea to spread your risk – making startups an attractive option.”

 Business angels invest in startup companies in exchange for convertible debt or ownership equity.
 Both parties can benefit from early investments, especially when angels bring so called “smart money” to the table.
-Smart money means that in addition to monetary funds, the business angel will offer skills, resources, networks, and experience— all urgently needed during the early make-or-break growth phases of a startup.
+Smart money means that in addition to monetary funds, the business angel offers skills, resources, networks, and experience— all of which is urgently needed during the early make-or-break growth phases of a startup.

 Taking on the right investor is pivotal

 However, not all matches are made in heaven.
 If interests are misaligned or experience is lacking, a hopeful match can easily take a turn for the worst.
-Jacob Faber Andersen continues, “Business angels who enter a startup with a completely different agenda or an incorrect mindset, can ruin the entire business idea.
-An investment made without fully understanding risk or how to monitor key progress indicators can quickly turn unsustainable for the business angel.
-An inexperienced startup, on the other hand, might take on too many owners, a loose-loose dilution that removes the incentives to both owning and running the business.”
+Something Jacob Faber Andersen has experienced firsthand: “Business angels who enter a startup with a completely different agenda, or an incorrect mindset, can ruin the entire business idea.
+An investment made without fully understanding the risks or how to monitor key progress indicators can quickly turn unsustainable for the business angel.
+An inexperienced startup, on the other hand, might take on too many owners, a lose-lose dilution that removes the incentives of both owning and running a business.”

 Matching the right startup with the right angel is therefore of paramount importance.
-Nordea together with Accelerace, one of Europe’s leading seed accelerators, have identified the benefits of combining the networks that both parties can tap into, and thereby support that the right connections are made.
+That’s why Nordea has partnered with Accelerace, one of Europe’s leading seed accelerators.
+Together, we have found a way to merge our networks and create value that both parties can tap into and ensure the right connections are made.

 Creating opportunities for the right match

-The program also provides guidance to first-time angels.
-People and businesses from Nordea Private Banking that are interested in becoming business angels receive education and expert advice on things like what to look for in a perfect match, how to make the investment sustainable in the long-term, and even when to say no.
+The program also provides guidance for first-time angels.
+People and businesses from Nordea Private Banking that are interested in becoming business angels receive education and expert advice on things like what to look for in an ideal match, how to make the investment sustainable in the long-term, and even when to say no.

 “We have a technically advanced product, so the potential may be hard to understand, but at this event we could feel the presence of ‘angels’ with passion, expertise, and curiosity, says Maksym Plakhotnyuk, CEO of ATLANT 3D Nanosystems, who pitched at the event.
 “We’re a young company, so of course we need financial backing.
 But we also need people around us that can offer support in other ways, since we pave the road as we walk it,” he adds.